XiaofeiWang2018/DeepGF/README.md

 ## 2. Dataset
 1. The training data and testing data is from the [[SIGF-database]](https://www.dropbox.com/s/a0p05573xx37lfx/SIGF-database.rar?dl=0, "Official SIGF").
-Note that you should contact [liu.li20@imperial.ac.uk] or [xfwang@buaa.edu.cn] for password of the shared data in dropbox.
+Contact [liu.li20@imperial.ac.uk] or [xfwang@buaa.edu.cn] for password of the shared data in dropbox.
 Below is an example of our SIGF database.

 ![Database](./imgs/database.jpg)